Right-wing and anti-racism protesters scuffle in Britain

-LONDON (Reuters) - Anti-racism protesters rallied around Britain on Saturday, with scuffles breaking out in London where counter-demonstrators also came out to protect monuments targeted for their links to colonial history.
+LONDON (Reuters) - Anti-racism protesters rallied again around Britain on Saturday, with scuffles breaking out in London as counter-demonstrators also came out to protect monuments targeted for their links to colonial history.

 Statues of historical figures including Winston Churchill - Britain’s World War Two leader whom protesters call a xenophobe - were boarded up to try and minimize trouble.

 In Trafalgar Square, police separated two groups of about 100 people each, one chanting “Black Lives Matter”, the other racial slurs.
-Some groups jostled, tossed bottles and cans and set off fireworks, as riot police lined up.
+Some groups jostled, tossed bottles and cans, and set off fireworks, as riot police with dogs and horses lined up.

 Demonstrations have been taking place around the world over the death of African American George Floyd in Minneapolis after a white policeman knelt on his neck for nearly nine minutes.